What is Managed Interactive Learning Content

 - build confidence and understanding

-- provide instant assessment feedback – allows learners to think about and discuss ways of improving their learning
+- provide instant assessment feedback to allow learners to think about and discuss ways of improving

 How to use In-Built Assessments